 What is Lean Six Sigma Methodology ?

 What is Lean Six Sigma ?
 Today’s economical environment is very competitive.
 Companies and organizations are seeking the ways of increasing productivity, solving problems and decreasing costs.
 A collaborative team effort is much needed to improve decision making for this purpose.
 Six Sigma principles provide techniques to improve the quality of a process or product.
-This article reviews the Six Sigma and Lean Six Sigma concept and answers the question: What is Lean Six Sigma ?
+This article reviews the Six Sigma and Lean Six Sigma concepts and lists the key differences between them.